Amro-Abou-Hachem/Signalling-Local-Hidden-Variable-Model-SLHV/README.md

-# Signaling-Local-Hidden-Variable-Model-SLHV-
+# Signaling Local Hidden Variable Model
-We provide an implementation of the linear program and its dual to calculate the white-noise visibility of bipartite probability distributions in the context of a signalling local hidden variable model.
+We provide an implementation of the linear program and its dual to calculate the white-noise visibility of bipartite probability distributions in the context of a signalling local hidden variable (SLHV) model.